jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/MeshSelection/RayCasting.md

 ----

-### `bool TraceLine(FVector start, FVector rayDirection, float rayLength = 1000)`
+### `bool TraceLine(FVector start, FVector rayDirection, float rayLength, FVector& outHitPoint, FVector& outHitNormal, int32& outTriangleIndex, float& outU, float& outV)`

+Performs a precise ray trace, detecting triangle-level intersections on static meshes.

 **Parameters:**

-- `FVector start` - The starting point of the ray in world space.
+- `start`- the starting point of the ray
-- `FVector rayDirection` - The direction in which the ray will travel.
+- `rayDirection`- the direction of the ray
-- `float rayLength` - The length of the ray, default value is 1000.
+- `rayLength`- the length of the ray
+- `outHitPoint`-  stores the location where the ray hits
+- `outHitNormal`- stores the normal of the hit surface
+- `outTriangleIndex`- stores the index of the hit triangle (-1 if no triangle was hit)
+- `outU, outV`- Barycentric coordinates of the hit point

 **Returns:**

-- `True` if a hit was detected.
+- `True` if an intersection is found.
 - `False` otherwise.

 This function uses the `LineTraceSingleByChannel` method from the `UWorld` class to trace the provided ray through the world.
 By default, it uses the **Visible** channel for intersection testing, meaning only objects that are visible within the scene will be tested for intersection.